 7. Practice the pace you want to hold to qualify for the Boston Marathon.

-Running easy is good, running fast and extending the time spent there will bring specific results.
-Boston Marathon qualifying results!
+Running easy is good but running fast over longer durations will bring specific results.

-An example of this would be running the first 10 miles easy, followed by the next 5 miles at 20 seconds slower then goal race pace with the last 5 miles at goal marathon race pace.
+Do the first 10 miles easy, next 5 miles at 20 seconds slower than goal race pace, with the last 5 miles at goal marathon race pace.

 11. If others have done it, so can you.

-When Mexican Andres Espinosa ran his world masters marathon record time of 2.08.46 at the 2003 London Marathon, his last mile was run in 4.20!
+Andres Espinosa ran his world masters marathon record time of 2.08.46 at the 2003 London Marathon.
+What was his last mile?
+4 minutes and 20 seconds.

-Think of all the miles he prepared far below his goal marathon race pace leading into that race.
+Think of all the miles Andres had to prepare that were run far below his goal marathon race pace leading into that race.

 14. Incorporate two high weeks of training followed by a lower week.